 Following consultation with stakeholders and sponsors Welcome to Yorkshire held in depth and constructive discussions with both ASO and British Cycling (both Tour de Yorkshire race partners) with all parties in agreement that this is the right and responsible course of action.

-The sixth edition of the annual cycle race was scheduled to take place between 30 April and 3 May 2020 but the developing situation with regards to the Coronavirus (COVID-19) means continuing with the event as planned simply became untenable.
+The sixth edition of the annual cycle race was scheduled to take place between 30 April and 3 May 2020 but the developing situation with regards to coronavirus (COVID-19) means continuing with the event as planned simply became untenable.

 A key factor in the decision making process was the consideration of the additional burden that such a large scale event places on the emergency services and local authority partners, at a time when their priorities are rightly elsewhere.
 It is important to reiterate that the overriding concern for all partners involved is the health and safety of the public at this time.